Deepesh70/Deepesh70/Readme.md

 <td valign="top" width="60%">

 ### 👋 About Me

-    A full stack developer with a passion for creating dynamic and responsive web applications.

-- 🔭 I’m currently working on a BlackBookEdu that aims to **provide a comprehensive platform for students**.
+- 🔭 I’m currently working on BlackBookEdu — a project that aims to **provide a comprehensive platform for students**.
 - 🌱 I’m currently diving deep into **Machine Learning and Data Science**.
 - 👯 I’m looking to collaborate on open-source projects related to **Web Development and AI**.
 - 💬 Ask me anything about **MERN Stack, DevOps, Python**.